hmcts/api-cp-crime-courthearing-cases-results/docs/NOTIFICATION_REQUIREMENTS.md

 Email delivery will run in parallel during early adoption to minimise operational risk during transition.

-## Functional Requirements

-### Event-Based Notification Model
+## Event-Based Subscription and Publishing Model

+The API must support a subscription-based event model where consumers can register to receive custody-relevant result events via webhooks.

-HMCTS must publish case result events whenever:
+HMCTS must publish result events whenever:
 * A new custodial outcome occurs.
 * An amended custodial result is recorded (treated identically to “create”).

-## Subscription

 ### Subscription Registration